 The international community agreed to limit global warming to a maximum of two degrees Celsius above pre-industrial levels by 2100 at the United Nations Climate Change Conference in Paris.
-That was seven years ago – and much progress has been made during these seven years.
+That was more than seven years ago – and much progress has been made during these seven years.
 However, the efforts made to date are far from sufficient to achieve the 1.5-degree target and reverse the trend.
 On the contrary, without drastic reductions in CO2 emissions, the earth's temperature is expected to rise by up to three degrees.
 Crises such as the Corona pandemic and the Ukraine war continue to keep the world on tenterhooks, while climate change continues unabated.
 Climate change is one of the greatest challenges humanity is facing.

 If global warming gains momentum, the impact will be dramatic, as the Intergovernmental Panel on Climate Change keeps urgently describing to us: More extreme weather events, water shortages, food insecurity, likely social upheaval - but also the loss of biodiversity and entire ecosystems.
 Developing countries suffer the most from the consequences, although they have contributed the least to climate change and species loss.
 So the global community needs to take countermeasures quickly and decisively – in all areas of life and by addressing climate and biodiversity together.